ProDataMan/ansible-best-practices-windows/labs/roles/roles_intro_new.md

 The final step is to combine the roles in an Ansible playbook.

-1. Create a new file named `playbook.yml` in your Ansible Control host and add the following code:
+1. Create a new file named `roles_playbook.yml` in your Ansible Control host in the ansible-working folder and add the following code:

    ```
    ---